CoolComputers/WyJJD/README.md

 One goal of this project was to use free and readily available software and services in order to avoid any financial barriers.
 However, editing the current programs will require a knowledge of the Python programming language.

-The currect software suite consists of the following tools:
+The current software suite consists of the following tools:
 - Python3
 - Pandas
 - Jupyter Notebook